josstei/vim-tidyterm/README.md

 - Press your mapping (e.g., `Ctrl-/`) in normal or terminal mode to show or hide the terminal.
 - When showing, you’re dropped directly into terminal-insert mode (ready to type commands).
 - When hiding, your previous window is restored.
+- If autostart is enabled, the terminal opens automatically on Vim/Neovim startup.

 ---

 ## Example Workflow

-1. Press `Ctrl-/` to open your terminal at the bottom.
+1. Press `Ctrl-/` to open your terminal at the bottom (or your configured position).
 2. Run shell commands or scripts.
 3. Press `Ctrl-/` again to hide the terminal and return to your editing window.
 4. Repeat as needed — the terminal buffer persists across toggles.